MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/purchase-trade-agreement.md

 1. Go to **Procurement and sourcing > Setup > Prices and discounts > Activate price/discount** and make sure **Vendor** is set to **Yes**. <!-- KFM: I put this here because it seems like a site-wide setting: is that right?
 Also, Vendor group, and all vendors, don't matter? -->
 1. Go to **Product information management > Setup > Dimension and variant groups > Storage dimension groups** and select a storage dimension group that applies to products for which master planning should consider purchase trade agreements.
 Make sure that each relevant storage dimension in this group shows a check mark in the **For purchase prices** column.
 Repeat this step for each relevant storage dimension group. <!-- KMF: Is this specific enough regarding how to select the group and dimension? -->

-## Prepare a released product for Planning Optimization with purchase trade agreements
+## Prepare a released product to consider purchase trade agreements during master planning

-Once your system is prepared to allow Planning Optimization to consider purchase trade agreements, you should check to make sure that each of the products that you want to use with this feature are properly set up, as described in the following procedure.
+Once your system is prepared as described previously, you should check to make sure that each of the products that you want to use with this feature is properly set up, as described in the following procedure.

 1. Go to **Product information management > Products > Released products** and then open a target product.
 1. Expand the **Purchase** FastTab and make sure no **Vendor** is assigned.